 On January 22nd, 2018, the Trump Administration levied a 30% tariff on solar imports to the United States.
 The tariff covers both imported solar cells, a key input to manufacturing solar panels, and solar modules, otherwise known as solar panels.
 According to a fact sheet released by the U.S. Trade Representative, this tariff will last for four years and will fall by 5% annually, dropping to a 15% tariff in 2021.

 We at EnergySage support free trade and are firmly opposed to any trade restriction.
 We also expect this action to have a limited impact on the price of home solar installations in the United States.
+The brunt of the impact of the tariff is expected to be felt by utility scale developers.
+This expectation was confirmed by a June report published by Reuters that revealed U.S. companies have cancelled or frozen $2.5 billion in large PV installation projects due to the tariffs on solar panels.

 What this solar tariff means for American consumers